-From temples and ancient ruins to street vendors with decrepit carts and old trucks pumping out fumes darker than burning coal, at times, certainly in rural Thailand, the Land of Smiles still feels like something out of the middle of the last century – until you see a Big C or student with an iPhone, that is.
+From low hanging electricity cables to ancient ruins, street vendors with decrepit carts and old trucks pumping out fumes darker than burning coal, Thailand sometimes still feels like something out of the middle of the last century.

 3. Thai High-Society in 1919

 This time capsule delivers a glimpse in to the social interactions of Thai high society back in 1919.